 Dodge Challenger Insurance Cost by Company

-Dodge Challenger insurance costs vary by provider from $199 to $448 monthly.
-Minimum coverage ranges from $125 to $271, while full coverage costs $273 to $643.
-Rates vary due to different risk assessment models.
+Dodge Challenger insurance costs $199 to $448 monthly, depending on your insurer.
+Minimum coverage runs $125 to $271, and full coverage costs $273 to $643.
+Each company uses different methods to calculate risk, which explains the price differences.

 Dodge Challenger Insurance Cost by State